NSCabezon/ios-poland-s/README.md

 The URL for microsite configuration can change depending on the selected schema.
 You can set or modify the configuration URLs in __PublicFilesHostProvider__ struct.

 # Other tips & tricks

+## Demo user

+The project has a special user which gives us the ability to use the app without an internet connection.
+It's very useful when we have to test UI elements without the need for services that can slow down the testing process.
+In addition we can execute unit tests through this user.
+Not all of the app's features can be tested through this user

+You can add or modify the mocked network responses in __SANPLLibrary__ pod.

 ## Updating or modifiying the schemas

 If you add a new schema, remember to regenerate the pods workspace: